-The Industrial Revolution in the United States required millions of new workers, yet immigration policy was highly restrictive.
-For over a century, the Supreme Court periodically determined who was Other.
+The Industrial Revolution in the United States required millions of new workers, yet immigration policy was highly selective.
+For over a century, the Supreme Court periodically determined who was Other (see Part Three below).
 Admission to whiteness was an invitation to emerge from darkness and walk in innocence.
-In a thousand small but consistent ways law and custom defined white persons in terms of what they weren’t.
+In a thousand small but consistent ways, law and custom defined white persons in terms of what they weren’t.
 The “boundaries of whiteness,” writes historian Judy Helfand, “were constructed by exclusion.”

-The 1838 Trail of Tears tells us much.
-The Cherokees, known as the “civilized tribes,” were prosperous, literate, Christian farmers who passed all the cultural tests of whiteness, including publishing their own newspapers.
-But Andrew Jackson was determined to remove them and eventually exiled and killed thousands.
-Unable to dispossess Indians for not utilizing the land (the previous standard of whiteness), he could still claim they were biologically inferior.
+The 1838 Trail of Tears tells us much about how we define otherness.
+The Cherokees, known with others as the “civilized tribes,” were prosperous, literate, Christian farmers who lived in towns and passed all the cultural tests of whiteness, even publishing their own newspapers.
+But politics, economics and hatred determined Andrew Jackson’s motives.
+Unable to dispossess Indians for not utilizing the land (the previous standard of whiteness), he could still argue that they were biologically inferior.
+Thousands died – Indians, not “white pioneers” – during the westward trek.
 Later, few white Americans saw any irony when Jackson referred to the annexation of slaveholding Texas as “expanding the area of freedom.”

 Anti-Catholicism has always been the pornography of the Puritan…the anti-Catholics developed an immense lore about libertine priests, the confessional as an opportunity for seduction, licentious convents and monasteries, and the like.
 Probably the most widely read contemporary book in the United States before Uncle Tom’s Cabin was a work supposedly written by one Maria Monk, entitIed Awful Disclosures, which appeared in 1836.
 The author, who purported to have escaped from the Hotel Dieu nunnery in Montreal after a residence of five years as novice and nun, reported her convent life there in elaborate and circumstantial detail…Infants born of convent liaisons were baptized and then killed, she said, so that they might ascend at once to heaven.
 A high point in the Awful Disclosures was Maria Monk’s eyewitness account of the strangling of two babies.